igorski/zCanvas/README.md

  * Android browser 4+
  * Chrome for Android 4+

+So basically it will work in _any recent browser_ without the need for any polyfills.

 ## Optimized for high performance

 zCanvas has been optimized extensively for the best performance and works a treat on mobile devices too.
 The amount of event listeners attached to DOM elements are limited to the _HTMLCanvasElement_ only, where the internal interactions are delegated to the sprites by the canvas.
 Events triggering updates on the display list are automatically debounced to only render once per animation frame.